 This wine confuses me slightly because it is once again made from 100% Sideritis but unlike the Gifts of Dionysis, which is white, this wine is a salmon blush.
 Turns out, this grape, indigenous to Peloponnese, is kind of blush colored.
 The Petite Fleur is really like nothing I’ve tried before, with hints of apricot on the nose, fresh strawberries on the palate and a hint of minerality on the finish.

-A blend of 75% Assyrtico and 25% Athiri, this is an intense and complex white.
+This Parparoussis Winery contribution is a blend of 75% Assyrtico and 25% Athiri, this is an intense and complex white.
 It’s barrel fermented in French oak, which gives its nose notes of roasted nuts and vanilla.
 Honey and creamy pear dominate on the palate, with lime zest acidity adding a faint but pleasing bitterness.

 This may be my favorite of all the Greek wines I tried at the tasting.
 Its aromas are of sexy spices and just a whiff of uber masculine cedar.
 It fills the mouth with ripe, red fruits yet maintains an elegance and balance.
 It is a wine perfect for a romantic dinner–perhaps wild game or even a lamb tagine.
 It’s a wine with great aging potential but one that’s also delicious right now.